VRwaltzLab/Packet-Shredding-Protocol/data-analysis/Motivation.md

 When n > k,  n-k late packets can be ignored that is the point of the encoding scheme.
 This means that in a congested environment more congestion can be potentially dodged.
-Specifically the probability of q percentile or better latency = B(n,q/100) >=k
+Specifically the probability of q percentile or better latency = B(n,q/100) >=k The thing that makes this hard to analyze is that only congestion based variance will be effected by this.
+Variance which happens to all the packets will not be minimized.